 We can now use this boundary shapefile to clip our DEM.
-Start QGIS, load the projected DEM, and then load the projected watershed shapefile (Figure 57) Check the shape lies within the DEM, or we made a mistake somewhere!
+Start QGIS, load the projected DEM, and then load the projected watershed shapefile (Error!
+Reference source not found.)
+Check the shape lies within the DEM, or we made a mistake somewhere!

-Figure 57: Ready to clip DEM with watershed boundary shape
+Figure 55: Ready to clip DEM